quantform/docs/source/includes/_cookbook.md

 Here you can find a collection of snippets how to work with quantform.

-# Setting up a new projects
+# Setup a development environment

-Read how to setup development environment.
-Before start please, visit and download node.js installer from official node [homepage](https://nodejs.org/en/download/).
+This section describes how to setup development a environment.
+Before start please, visit and download Node.js installer from official node [homepage](https://nodejs.org/en/download/).

 Use terminal to install quantform CLI globally: